 The American Academy of Pediatrics (AAP) partners with federal agencies and non-governmental organizations to implement projects that address children's needs in disasters.
 For more information about the following projects, please e-mail us here.

-Community Readiness for Seasonal and Pandemic Influenza
+Pediatric Community Readiness and Response for Seasonal and Pandemic Influenza

 Emergency Medical Services for Children Innovation and Improvement Center